How to Repurpose a Wet Bar Into a Functional Space

 Heidi and Greg did a terrific job with the drawings.
 One was “overhead,” or a plan and the other was “as if standing in the dining room, looking at the wet bar” or an elevation.
 They documented the location of the plumbing pipes on the plan, in case they decide to go with a wet bar.
 They also showed recessed lights and vents in the ceiling on their elevation.

 I am sure that Heidi and Greg will take into consideration that the desk height is different than a wet bar height.
-It’s for them to decide if they like a built-in look or if they would prefer the unit to appear as a free-standing piece of furniture.
+It’s for them to decide.
+It can have a built-in look or appear as a free-standing piece of furniture.
 They will choose materials, combining impervious surfaces of tile or stone with wood in their own creative way.

 Transforming a useless corner into a functional space is a fantastic DIY project